Bryan Blundell

 Bryan Blundell (c.
 1675 – 1756) was an English slave trader who served as Mayor of Liverpool.
 Blundell founded the Liverpool Blue Coat School in 1708 in conjunction with the Rector of Liverpool, the Reverend Robert Styth, to provide an education for the city's destitute children and orphans.

 Blundell was also involved in the trade and transportation of African slaves.
 He was the owner of the Tarleton, which landed 236 slaves in Barbados having embarked them on the Gold Coast.
 Blundell's sons were heavily involved in the transatlantic slave trade before and after his death and throughout the 18th century.

 Life and career

 Maritime career

-Blundell first went to sea aged twelve and kept a detailed journal chronicling contemporary political events and their impact on transatlantic trade.
+Blundell first went to sea aged eleven and kept a detailed journal chronicling contemporary political events and their impact on transatlantic trade.
 This document also contains his amateur colour drawings of ships and detailed drafts of their rigging plans, which enabled him to have vessels constructed in Virginia at a far lower cost than in England.

 After his early exposure to the sea, Blundell made a career as a merchant.
 Blundell owned The Mulberry, which was the first ship in the Old Dock in Liverpool in 1715 and transported a large number of indentured English workers to Virginia.